How to Gain Weight and Build Muscle

 5. Be at your best with more sleep and less stress.

 You may not know it, but stress kills muscle gains dead.
 Catabolic hormones such as cortisol, which are released during times of stress, can quickly put the brakes on muscle growth.
 In fact, stress can be the number one progress killer.
 Arguments at home, long stressful hours at work, missed meals, lack of sleep, and general chaos all contribute to stress and cortisol release.
 Not good, if you want those all-important gains!

 Try and make sure you get at least 7-8 hours of sleep each night.

 So, if you want to get results from your nutrition and exercise programme, it's vital that you sort out your stress levels and ensure that you stay as calm as possible.
-If you hate your job, get a new one.
-If you aren't sleeping 7-8 hours, go to bed earlier or create an effective pre-bed routine.
+If you aren't sleeping 7-9 hours, try and go to bed earlier or create an effective pre-bed routine.
 If time permits, try getting a massage or sit in the spa after your workout.
 Do anything to help you relax.
 Check this out for more ‘better sleep’ ideas.

 To maximise strength and mass gains stick to compound exercises.

 Avoid endless isolation exercises (such as tricep kickbacks and leg extensions) which are poor muscle and strength builders.
 For best results combine a sensible and progressive training routine (2-3 times weekly) with the nutritional advice mentioned.

 7. Don't Burn Away Your Muscle Gains With Too Much Cardio